sematext/docs/docs/guide/integrations-guide.md

 After you select your environment, the agent installation page will show up, which gives you step-by-step instructions on how to install [Sematext Agent](../agents/sematext-agent/).

-### App Integration

-New integration creation user flow is the same for both monitoring as well as logging App.
-While a monitoring App is being created you can also create complementary logs App as well.
-It makes perfect sense, and it is the only way to have full observability into performance and issues of the Apache server for example, and that particular piece of a IT infrastructure puzzle.

-In other words, as monitoring App is being created you can create a logging App as well and vice versa.

-You can connect Logs and Monitoring Apps for quick access later when you are troubleshooting.

-You can also invite other devops team members and provide them with the same tools and insights while using RBAC (role based access control) model to restrict or provide proper administrative user rights.

 ### Connected Apps

-Connecting a Monitoring App to a Logs App will pre-select that Logs App when you decide to correlate metrics.
+To help speed up troubleshooting make use of [Connected Apps](connected-apps).
+For example, connecting a Monitoring App to a Logs App will pre-select that Logs App when you decide to correlate metrics.
 When you receive an alert notification for an App, the alert notification will contain charts from connected Apps, and thus provide more information and context for you.
 You can connect any two Apps you have access to, regardless of their type.
 A single App can be connected to any number of other Apps.

 To connect Apps go to App Table View and choose Connect App from Integration Menu.